biorack/metatlas/docs/Add_Atlas_to_DB.md

 Additional suggested columns are:

-`label` - free text (check for special characters, i.e., Greek letters).
-For internal stardards atlases, label should include a parenthetical indicating unlabeled or the isotopic labeling
+`label` - free ASCII text.
+For internal stardards atlases, the label column should include a parenthetical indicating 'unlabeled' or the isotopic labeling pattern (e.g. 'U - 13C, 15N')

 `inchi_key` - XXXXXXXXXXXXXX-XXXXXXXXXX-X